All for one

-The color “Sunshine” was added to the palette, representing the company'’s commitment to creating brighter futures for colleagues, customers, communities, and business partners.
+The color “Sunshine” was added to the primary palette, representing the commitment to creating brighter futures for colleagues, customers, communities, and business partners.
 The full palette included a signature color from each of the three retail brands.

 The impact